gmdeorozco/Interview-Questions-Frontend/README.md

-# --- name of app goes here ---
+# --- Interview Questions for Java and More ---

 # TECHNOLOGIES APPLIED:

-# TECHNOLOGIES TO BE APPLIED

 - Java / Maven built project
 - JPA / Hibernate for DB persistency.